thoughtbyte/react-resources-curated/README.md

 - A comprehensive dive into JavaScript: [You Don't Know JS - Kyle Simpson](https://github.com/getify/You-Dont-Know-JS)
 - A great overview of JavaScript fundamentals, including ES6+: [JavaScript Fundamentals Before Learning React - Robin Wieruch](https://www.robinwieruch.de/javascript-fundamentals-react-requirements/)
 - Asynchronous JavaScript fundamentals: [From Callbacks to Promises to Async/Await - Tyler McGinnis](https://tylermcginnis.com/async-javascript-from-callbacks-to-promises-to-async-await/)
-- Asynchronous JavaScript and the event loop,

 - [What the Heck is the Event Loop Anyway? - Philip Roberts (video)](https://www.youtube.com/watch?v=8aGhZQkoFbQ).
-This is _the_ best discussion of asynchornous JavaScript and the event loop.
+This is _the_ best discussion of asynchronous JavaScript and the event loop.

 ## React, General